Network Pastor - Chinese Church - Cantonese Congregation Focus

 Please note that we are only able to accept applications from those who have Australian citizenship, Australian Permanent Residency, or a current visa with full working rights for Australia.

-Applications close 23 June 2026.
-Interviews may commence prior to the closing date and an appointment may be made prior to the closing date if a suitable applicant is found.
+Applications close on 25 September 2026.
+Interviews may commence prior to the closing date, and an appointment may be made prior to the closing date if a suitable applicant is found.

 Child Safety Commitment